sdondley/ClimateChangeChat/perl.md

         * why there is often more than server for each language?
             * I have no idea
                 * geeks are sometimes territorial?
+        * How do I know which one to use?
+            * It depends on what you need it to do
+                * Not all language servers have the same feature set
+            * The ones that seem to work are the better ones
     * we will cover how to do this later
 * you need to configure neovim to use the language server you installed
     * we will cover the settings need to connect to the perl language servers